warriorhub/warriorhub.github.io/index.md

 #### Delete / Edit Event Page (Admin)

 Admins can manage (delete/edit) any/all events in their "List Events" page to ensure quality control.
-This is where Admins can delete and edit any/all events in the database after clicking the "Edit" button in their "List Event" page.
+This is where Admins can delete and edit any/all events in the database after clicking the "Edit" button in their "List Events" page.

 <p align="center">
   <img src="images/web/edit_event_admin.png" alt="Admin Edit Page" width="100%">